broadinstitute/epi-wdl-workshop/README.md

 container.

 While technically not required for the examples,
-`-v $PWD:/workflow` says that you're mounting the current working directory into `/workflow` directory inside the container.
+`-v $PWD:/workflow:ro` says that you're mounting the current working directory into `/workflow` directory inside the container in read-only mode.
 That way, you will be able to submit your future workflows as follows:
 ```
-docker run --rm -it -v epi-cromwell:/cromwell -v $PWD:/workflow quay.io/broadinstitute/epi-cromwell \
+docker run --rm -it -v epi-cromwell:/cromwell -v $PWD:/workflow:ro quay.io/broadinstitute/epi-cromwell \
   your-google-project-id workflow.wdl inputs.json
 ```
 where `workflow.wdl` and `inputs.json` are your own